Fresh Green Beans in the Instant Pot

 STEP 1 | Clean and prep the green beans

-Cut bacon strips into 1 inch pieces.
-Set your instant pot to Saute.
-When it’s preheated, add the bacon and cook while stirring, until it’s crispy.
+Cut bacon strips into 1-inch pieces.
+Set your Instant Pot to Saute.
+Once it’s preheated, add the bacon and cook while stirring, until it’s crispy.

 STEP 3 | Bring in the onion and water